Manuel Ugarte (writer): Biography

 Rubén Darío, Miguel de Unamuno, Delmira Agustini, R. Blanco Fombona, Henri Barbusse, Manuel Gálvez, Haya de la Torre, José Vasconscelos, Blanca Luz Brum, and many others, can be considered his friends and correspondents.

 Political career

-Manuel represented the Argentinian Socialist Party in various congresses of the Second International organization at the beginning of the 20th century.
+Manuel represented the Argentine Socialist Party in various congresses of the Second International organization at the beginning of the 20th century.
 When he abandoned socialism, he became a fervent neutralist during World War I.

 General Perón named him ambassador to Mexico in 1946.
 He later served as ambassador to Nicaragua and Cuba.
 These nominations, which came close to his death, were the only recognition he received in his country.

 Death

 He lived for many years in Paris and Nice in France, and Valparaíso, Chile.
-He died in Nice in 1951.
+He died in Nice, France in December 1951 from gas asphyxiation.

 During his life, he visited every single capital city of Latin America to "get to know the region he has committed his life to defend better."
 He gave speeches in every country of Ibero-America and in some cities of the United States, Spain, and France.